 Usually, arteries carry oxygenated blood to various parts of the body.
 However, the pulmonary artery is the only artery which carries deoxygenated blood.
 This is the major difference between arteries and pulmonary arteries.

-1. Are there any similarities between the aorta and the pulmonary artery?
+1. What is the main difference between the aorta and the pulmonary artery?

-Both of them originate from the ventricles of the heart.
+Both originate directly from the ventricles of the heart.